mchiensd/Khoi-tao-du-an-XStoreMobile-Git-In-Jira/README.md

 <h2>User functions</h2>
-- View company introduction, promotions and new products, best sellers. . .
+- View company introduction, promotions and new products, best sellers. . .</br>
-- View product information classified by product characteristics.
+- View product information classified by product characteristics.</br>
-- Allows to search products by type, characteristics, price ...
+- Allows to search products by type, characteristics, price ...</br>
-- Allows the user to register and re-order the order, which allows payment through the network with the card system issued by the company.
+- Allows the user to register and re-order the order, which allows payment through the network with the card system issued by the company.</br>
-- Allow to order according to design requirements.
+- Allow to order according to design requirements.</br>
-- Advertising for manufacturers and other partners.
+- Advertising for manufacturers and other partners.</br>
-- See news about technology.
+- See news about technology.</br>
-- Contact the committee, count the number of visits have been.
+- Contact the committee, count the number of visits have been.</br>
-- Comment on products, news
+- Comment on products, news</br>
-- View personal information, mailboxes, change passwords, recover passwords by email when forgetting passwords.
+- View personal information, mailboxes, change passwords, recover passwords by email when forgetting passwords.</br>
 <h2>Admin Functions</h2>
-- Security mechanism (Login / Logout)
+- Security mechanism (Login / Logout)</br>
-- Update information (Add, delete, edit) about menu, slider, product, news, manufacturer, introduction, site map.
+- Update information (Add, delete, edit) about menu, slider, product, news, manufacturer, introduction, site map.</br>
-- Process orders, invoices, promotional information and advertisements.
+- Process orders, invoices, promotional information and advertisements.</br>
-- Read and respond to contacts from customers
+- Read and respond to contacts from customers</br>
-- Admin rights, client account lock and Admin.
+- Admin rights, client account lock and Admin.</br>

  <h2>Some Image</h2></br>